 (C) Media representatives must be in designated areas before court convenes and may leave only during a recess, lunch break, or afternoon adjournment.
-They are responsible for providing their own equipment, including sufficient equipment leads to ensure they are able to be stationed in the designated location.
+Media representatives are responsible for providing their own equipment, including sufficient equipment leads to ensure they are able to be stationed in the designated location.
 Only existing lighting within the courtroom may be used.
 No flash lighting is permitted.
-Media representatives must wear appropriate attire when on courtroom assignment.
+Media representatives must wear appropriate attire when in the courtroom.

-(2) There shall be no audio pickup or broadcast of conferences conducted in court between attorneys and clients or co-counsel or of conferences conducted at the bench between counsel and the judge.
+(2) There shall be no audio pickup, recording or broadcast of conferences conducted in court between attorneys and clients or co-counsel or of conferences conducted at the bench between counsel and the judge.

 (3) No media recording shall be permitted in the jury deliberation room at any time during the course of the trial or after the case has been submitted to the jury.
-No pictures of jurors shall be permitted at any time.
+No recording, broadcast or photography of jurors shall be permitted at any time.